 - Role of the International Bureau project team

 The collaboration with Indonesia is based on the Cooperation Agreement on Scientific Research and Technological Development (STC) of 1979, the first of its kind with a Southeast Asian country at that time.
-Based on the STC agreement, the Federal Ministry of Education and Research (BMBF) maintains cooperation with Indonesia through an inter-ministerial committee.
+Based on the STC agreement, the Federal Ministry of Education and Research (BMBF) maintains the cooperation with Indonesia through an inter-ministerial committee.

 The cooperation over the last two decades focussed on marine research and coastal protection, setting up of a tsunami early warning system and the exploitation of geothermal energy.
 Research projects and the accompanying steering committees in the above mentioned fields have been completed by now.
 The early warning system was handed over to Indonesia in spring 2011.
 The inauguration ceremony of the binary geothermal energy plant in Lahendong, Sulawesi, developed by the GeoForschungsZentrum Potsdam (GFZ) and Indonesian partners (Pertamina and PNE), was led by RISTIKDIKTI Minister Nasir, Ambassador Schoof, BMBF and GFZ on January 21, 2019.

 © International Bureau / Ludwig Kammesheidt